CCBBatUT/Biocomputing_Spring2017/_posts/2017-03-24-advanced_bash.md

 ## Regex

-You're lives are incomplete.
+Your lives are incomplete.
 I know you have been searching for something to fulfill that void in your hearts.
 Well, today is the day that void is filled...with regular expressions!
 Seriously, regex can change your life.
 It changed mine more than religion ever could.

 Here are two amazing sites to play with building your very own regular expressions.
 1) [regexr.com](http://regexr.com/)